-We’ll be unveiling the full program for this year’s conference very soon, but you can expect the schedule to include more than 70 presentations by digital experts from around the world.
+You can expect the schedule to include 80 talks by digital experts from around the world.
 And when we say experts, we mean it.
-Jeremy Keith, Andy Hume, Anna Debenham, and Cennydd Bowles (just to name a few) are already hard at work on their keynotes.
+Jeremy Keith, Andy Hume, Dominika Blackappl, Anna Debenham, Brandon Velestuk, Greg Bernstein, Sean Gaddis, Cennydd Bowles (and many more big names in tech) are already hard at work preparing their presentations.

 When Jeffrey Zeldman wanted to start publishing books, Jeremy Keith (HTML5 For Web Designers: Return Of The Standards) was the person he turned to first.
 You, along with 157,000 followers, might also know him as @adactio - a fantastic author, speaker, and one of the organizers of the dConstruct Conference.
 Jeremy lives in Brighton, England, where he makes websites for the design agency Clearleft.